Toyota Camry (XV40): North America

 On the entry level "CE", features included: 16-inch wheels, air conditioning, power windows and mirrors, cruise control and a six-speaker audio system with CD player and auxiliary input.
 Keyless entry and an eight-way power driver seat were added to the "LE" trim, with the "SE" gaining a firmer suspension tune, 17-inch alloy wheels, blue-tinged Optitron gauge illumination and sports-oriented interior and exterior trim modifications.
 The top-level "XLE" builds on the "LE" specification, with a six-CD JBL sound system rated at 440-watts, with integrated Bluetooth technology.
 Other "XLE" upgrades comprise a sunroof, automatic dual-zone climate control air conditioning with air filter, satellite navigation, wood grain highlights and reclining rear seats.
 On four-cylinder "XLE" models, the interior textile is coated using silkworm cocoon extract, while heated front seats and full leather upholstery are standard on the "XLE" fitted with the V6.
+Navigation was introduced as an option for the XLE 4-cylinder (previously exclusive to the XLE 6-cylinder on the fifth generation), and Smart Key System was introduced as an option to the 6-cylinder XLE.

 Features include an optional ion air purifier type filtration system.
 For 2010, a backup camera became optional on the SE and XLE trims.
 The new 2.5-liter straight-4 engines replace the previous 2.4-liter four-cylinder in non-hybrid models.
-A more powerful version is exclusive to the Camry SE, and Toyota's Smart Key System is now available for the SE (previously only available to the XLE).
+A more powerful version is exclusive to the Camry SE, and Toyota's Smart Key System is now available for the SE and the 4-cyl XLE (previously only available to the 6-cyl XLE).